2013 Christmas Bird Count

 The CBC takes place in a 15-mile-diameter circle.
 The St. Paul Audubon Society’s count circle is centered on the intersection of County Road B and Dale Street.
 It extends from North Oaks south to Lilydale and from northeast Minneapolis east to North St. Paul.

-The St. Paul Audubon Society is holding its CBC on Saturday, Dec, 15.
+For 2013, The St. Paul Audubon Society is holding its CBC on Saturday, Dec, 14.
 There are no guarantees of what the weather will be.
 Some years it’s been so cold that the car windows frost up and observers have to peek out a little opening at the top.
 Other years, it’s almost shirt-sleeve weather.

-Bill Stjern, coordinator for St. Paul Audubon’s CBC, sets up teams of volunteer observers and assigns each team a section of the count circle.
+The St. Paul Audubon sets up teams of volunteer observers and assigns each team a section of the count circle.

 Some teams go out before dawn to look for owls in their area.
 Many groups stop for breakfast together to plan their day.